Understanding heat transfer oil

 Here, our experts answer some frequently asked questions when choosing, using and maintaining heat transfer oil.

-A heat transfer oil is a gas or liquid specifically manufactured to transmit heat from one application to another.
+heat transfer oil is a gas or liquid specifically manufactured to transfer thermal energy from one application to another, using its high heat capacity to efficiently store and transfer energy.

 The chemical composition of a thermal fluid can be organic or synthetic.
 Synthetic heat transfer fluids, such as a silicone or terphenyl, have a lower propensity to form carbon than mineral based oils, offering better heat transfer efficiency and thermal stability.
 They are also more resistant to fouling, which means they tend to form less coke on the internal pipework and heater.

-Though all thermal fluids will degrade over time, matching the fluid choice to the system and the operating temperature can help to preserve fluid life.
+While all thermal fluids degrade over time, selecting the right fluid for the system and operating temperature can extend its lifespan.
 Heat transfer fluids are specifically designed to offer unique properties for specific applications.

-All heat transfer fluids can provide good service over extended periods, even when operating at high temperatures, so long as routine testing and analysis and thermal fluid management is carried out.
+Heat transfer oils are designed to last for many years and all heat transfer fluids can provide good service over extended periods, even when operating at high temperatures.

-At high operating temperatures, fluids begin to degrade as a result of oxidation and thermal cracking.
+At high operating temperatures, fluids degrade because of oxidation and cracking.
 As hydrocarbon chain length decreases, so does the weight of the molecules, meaning less energy is required to accelerate them to a velocity where they will escape liquid phase.
 Hydrocarbon chains can also recombine to form heavy ends that usually cause fouling of the heat transfer system.

-Implementing a continuous preventative maintenance programme, such as Thermocare from Global Heat Transfer, can help to slow degradation and improve efficiency.
+preventative maintenance programme, such as Thermocare from Global Heat Transfer, can help to extend the life of the thermal fluid, slowing degradation and maintaining efficiency.

-Regular fluid sampling and analysis enables engineers to get an accurate representation of the condition of the fluid in the system to anticipate what could happen in the near future.
+Regular sampling and analysis helps detect issues early and protect components.
 Engineers can then intervene and carry out maintenance tasks before thermal fluid degradation impacts production, reducing the risk of downtime while also maintaining safe operations.

 If the system cannot maintain required operating temperatures, this means the fluid has degraded substantially.
 The degradation will likely begin to impact productivity and product quality, leading to wasted product batches.

-Thermal fluid analysis will indicate total acid number (TAN) and carbon residue data.
+Thermal fluid analysis measures a specific range of fluid parameters including total acid number (TAN) and carbon residue data.
 If any suspended material in a heat transfer oil reaches over five per cent of the total system volume, the fluid is no longer suitable for use.

 Draining the system will remove the degraded fluid but may not remove all the contaminants found in the system — up to 25 per cent of a systems’ fluid volume can remain after draining.
 So, you must flush and clean a system using a cleaning and flushing fluid such as Globaltherm C1 before introducing any new oil.